-Graduates of bachelor degree courses in business, economics (or an undergraduate programme where business subjects account for at least 50% of the subjects) who have achieved an honours degree (2.2 grade or higher) are eligible to apply.
-Applications from candidates who have an equivalent qualification at honours level (for example ACCA, CIMA or other professional bodies) are also eligible to apply.
-Applicants who do not have an honours degree in business (or equivalent) but who have substantial business experience can be considered by our Exceptional Entry Committee.
+Graduates of bachelor degree courses in business, economics (or an undergraduate programmewhere business subjects account for at least 50% of the subjects) who have achieved an honours degree (2.2 grade or higher).
+Graduates of non-business bachelor degree courses who have achieved an honoursdegree (2.2 grade or higher) and have strong relevant work experience.
+Graduates with an equivalent qualification at honourslevel (for example ACCA, CIMA or other professional bodies)

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
 Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 6.5 overall (or equivalent) with nothing less than 6 in each component.